Adaptive sensing performance lower bounds for sparse signal detection and support estimation: Signal detection

 We need to solve the above optimization problem over the space of all possible sensing strategies.
 Although this might seem rather involved, this optimization can be reduced to a much simpler deterministic optimization problem.
 Begin by defining

 Note that this definition does not depend on $S$, as the expectation is taken under the null hypothesis.
-Furthermore $b_i\geq 0$, and the sensing budget in the observation model \eqref{eqn:budget} implies that $\sum_{i=1}^n b_i\leq m$.
-Therefore
+Furthermore $b_i\geq0$, and the sensing budget equation in the observation model \eqref{eqn:budget} can be written as $\sum_{i=1}^n b_i\leq m$.
+Therefore,

 We have now a relatively simple finite dimensional problem, where we seek to identify the vector $\vec{b}=(b_1,\ldots,b_n)$) maximizing a concave function.
 The solution of this problem obviously depends on the exact structure of $\C$.
 Remarkably, for symmetric classes, the solution is extremely simple and characterized in the first part of the following lemma, proved in the Appendix. \begin{lemma} Let $\C$ be a symmetric class.
 Let $\Xi=\bigcup_{S\in\C} S$.
-Then \begin{enumerate} \item \item \end{enumerate} and in both cases the solution is attained taking $b_i=m/|\Xi|$ for $i\in\Xi$ and zero otherwise. \end{lemma}
+Then \begin{enumerate}[2.] \item[1.]